 Annual Earnings, Waitresses

-In this table we can see very clearly that participants’ yearly earnings increased in proportion with the length of their hair or hair extensions.
-One interpretation of this data could be that the level of customer satisfaction and/or employer appreciation, is directly correlated with female waitress’s hair length.
+In this table, we can see very clearly that participants’ yearly earnings increased in proportion with the length of their hair or hair extensions.
+One interpretation of this data could be that the level of customer satisfaction and/or employer appreciation, is directly correlated with the female waitress’s hair length.

 Annual Earnings, Nurses

 For our participants who worked as nurses, the application of hair extensions cannot be tied to their slight increase in yearly earnings.
 One interpretation of this table could be that hair length for female nurses has little or no effect on the level of appreciation of their employer or satisfaction of their client.

 Perceived Levels of Happiness

 This table shows the changes in participants’ perceived levels of happiness throughout the four years of research.
 It indicates that in the first year of the project the levels of happiness increased greatly among the group of participants.
 This applied for 30” hair extensions, moderately among the group of participants with 26” hair extensions, and slightly among the group of participants with no hair extensions.